tccoin/docker_images/cvo_gpu/README.md

 ## CVO
 This docker file sets up the environment for CVO.
 It aims at installing all non-conflicting related softwares, and encourages download-and-run.
-We use Nvidia-Docker 2
+Please install [Nvidia-Docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)

 ### How to build the docker image from `Dockerfile`?